+(CP)

-- Identify the persons with Locomotor disabilities such as CO1-Explain theCerebral Palsy, (CP). - CO2-Explain theAmputees, Polio, Leprosy cured, Spinal Cord Injuries Spina-bifida and Muscular dystrophies, Neural and spinal defects and Dystrophy. - CO3-Explain the Multiple disabilities Disabilities and Other Disability Conditions. - Plan an effective programme for creating awareness about the persons with Locomotor disabilities and Multiple disabilities. - Plan an effective therapeutic and programmefor the persons with Locomotordisabilities and Multiple disabilities and to refer for medical intervention if necessary. - Plan an effective educational programed and functional activities for the persons with Unit
+- CO2-Explain the Amputees, Polio, Leprosy cured, Spinal Cord Injuries Spina-bifida and Muscular dystrophies, Neural and spinal defects and Dystrophy. - CO3-Explain the Multiple disabilities Disabilities and Other Disability Conditions. - Plan an effective programme for creating awareness about the persons with Locomotor disabilities and Multiple disabilities. - Plan an effective therapeutic and programmefor the persons with Locomotordisabilities and Multiple disabilities and to refer for medical intervention if necessary. - Plan an effective educational programed and functional activities for the persons with Locomotors disabilities and Multiple disabilities.